-Lighthouse Special Education abides by Dutch Education Law and is authorised by the Ministry of Education to execute its curriculum in English.
+Lighthouse Special Education follows Dutch Education Law and is authorised by the Ministry of Education to deliver its curriculum in English.

-2. Mission and Vision
+Mission and Vision

-2.1.
 Mission Statement

 The HSV's joint mission is "Global Citizenship, Lifelong Learning!"

 The HSV strives to promote global citizenship and to develop in the students the skills that they will need for lifelong learning.
 Students in the Lighthouse Special Education generally require adaptations and modifications to the curriculum because of their own personal challenges.
 Nevertheless, they are valued members of the HSV student community and our vision is that they will also become global citizens and will continue to learn throughout their lives.

-2.2.
 Core Values

-During the school year 2017/18 all HSV stakeholders were involved in the development of a strategic plan for the whole HSV.
+HSV stakeholders were involved in the development of a strategic plan for the whole HSV.
 As a result of that process, four HSV core values were identified.

 They are: